parasharmohapatra/orpheusnegativelab/README.md

 The sliders change the shape of the linear portion of the point curve by finding the center point of the linear region and moving that point up and down.
 Then a linear interpolation gives us the new tone curve.
 This a pretty rudimentry implementation of a point curve but it works quite well.
 ![Modified Point Curve (Green Chanel)](data/green_adjusted.png)

  This a pretty rudimentry implementation of a point curve but it works quite well.
-The priority was to have a single slider for each color channel to keep things simple.
-When I figure out something that works better, I'll update the software with those changes!
+I'm working on an better point curve implementation and I'll update the software with those changes when they are ready!
 The priority for version 1 was to have something that works fast and is easy to use.